The Great Wildebeest Migration – Overview, the Move Throughout the Year and More

 The Great Wildebeest Migration’s Yearly Path

-The wildebeest migration is year-round, regardless of whether they are calving or trying to cross rivers while circumventing predators.
-You can continue to read below and to learn more about the Great Migration’s seasonal patterns:
+The African wildebeest migration is year-round, regardless of whether they are calving or trying to cross rivers while circumventing predators.
+You can continue to read below and to learn more about the annual migration of wildebeest seasonal patterns:

 Wildebeest Migration in the Months of January, February, and March